 Wirth's Circus: At Ocean View, Coogee

-This film was shot on the grounds of Philip Wirth’s famous residence ‘Ocean View’ which was his home in Coogee.
+This film was shot on the grounds of Philip Wirth’s famous residence, ‘Ocean View’, which was his home in Coogee.
 The grand mansion overlooks the Gordon’s Bay and Coogee Bay area of the Sydney coastline and was built in 1926 by Philip.

-It is rumoured that one of the Wirth’s Circus most famous elephant’s Alice (Princess Alice) is buried on the grounds.
+It is rumoured that one of the Wirth’s Circus most famous elephants, Alice (Princess Alice), is buried on the grounds.
 She was a star attraction with the circus and in 1898 during a tour in England, it was said that the Prince of Wales rode her before her became King Edward VII.

 Wirth’s Circus was Australia’s largest and most prestigious circus company.
-For eight decades Wirth’s was billed as Australia’s own ‘Greatest Show on Earth’, and was a huge travelling circus of international standard and reputation.
+For 80 years Wirth’s was billed as Australia’s own ‘Greatest Show on Earth’, and was a huge travelling circus of international standard and reputation.

 The Wirth brothers began performing with their father as a travelling band though they soon advanced their show into a variety troupe and established themselves as a small circus by 1882.

 It was Phillip and George Wirth that continued to manage the circus as Wirth’s Bros Circus from the 1910s.
 George Wirth retired in 1930, though Philip Wirth and his extended family continued running the business up until its demise in 1963.

-The NFSA currently holds approximately 50 x 16mm home movies that document the Wirths' private life, circus life and performances from the years c.1926-1950s.
-They primarily document the period that Philip and George managed the circus.
+The NFSA currently holds approximately 50 x 16mm home movies that document the Wirths' private life, circus life and performances from approximately 1926 until the 1950s.
+They primarily cover the period that Philip and George managed the circus.